|Bobby Doerr, who lived longer than any other HOF player|

 - Bill Terry (90 years, 71 days)

-The last thing I wanted to look at is which players have lived as Hall of Famers for the longest time.
+The other thing I wanted to look at is which players have lived as Hall of Famers for the longest time.
 This list varies quite a bit from the list of oldest Hall of Famers, because not every Hall of Famer was inducted at the same age.
 A player who retires at a relatively young age and is elected in his first year of eligibility is going to have many more years as a Hall of Famer than someone added by the Veterans Committee many years after they retired.
 For example, Bobby Doerr didn't enter the Hall until 1986, 35 years after he played his final game.
-He's been a Hall of Famer for more than 28 years now, which is a long stretch, but far from the longest.
+He was a living Hall of Famer for more than 30 years, which was a long stretch, but far from the longest.

 Longest tenure as living HOF player (among those now deceased):